-Pursuant to rules promulgated by the U.S. Securities and Exchange Commission (the 'SEC"), the Company has elected to provide access to the proxy materials both by sending you this full set of proxy materials, including a proxy card, and by notifying you of the availability of the proxy materials on the internet.
+Pursuant to rules promulgated by the U.S. Securities and Exchange Commission (the "SEC"), the Company has elected to provide access to the proxy materials both by sending you this full set of proxy materials, including a proxy card, and by notifying you of the availability of the proxy materials on the internet.
 This Proxy Statement and the Company's Annual Report on Form 10-K for the period ended December 31, 2022, (the "Annual Report") are available free of charge on the Investor Relations section of the Company's website at ir.bioaffinitytech.com.
-You may also access this Proxy Statement and the Annual Report at [ink], which does not have "cookies" that identify visitors to the site.